What is differential geometry: curves and surfaces: Principal curvatures

 \section{Principal curvatures}

-Note that tangent-normal coordinates give an almost canonical coordinate system in a neighborhood of $p$; it is unique up to a rotation of the $(x,y)$-plane.
-Rotating the $(x,y)$-plane results in rewriting the matrix $M_p$ in the new basis.
+The tangent-normal coordinates are almost canonical; they depend on the point $p$ and are unique up to a rotation of the $(x,y)$-plane.
+Rotating the $(x,y)$-plane results in rewriting the Hessian matrix $M_p$ in the new basis.